 …and, once again, the Denver International Airport.

-The right fresco therefore seems to portray the first step of a “Great Work” that needs to be accomplished, as symbolically represented by the black sun.
+The right fresco, therefore, seems to portray the first step of a “Great Work” that needs to be accomplished, as symbolically represented by the black sun.
 Men dressed in suits (one of them oddly looks like Adam Weishaupt), seem to be preparing a new generation of Masonic youth.
-Meanwhile, the “profane” seem to be idling in an translucent cube, controlled by invisible puppeteers.
+Meanwhile, the “profane” seem to be idling in a translucent cube, controlled by invisible puppeteers.

-At the left of the painting is a person wearing a biohazard suit, hinting to some kind of chemical warfare.
+At the left of the painting is a person wearing a biohazard suit, hinting at some kind of chemical warfare.

 For this reason, and many more, I find this painting very similar to one of the Denver Airport’s murals … the most infamous one.